 Scrap metal can’t be avoided.
 Even in the most sophisticated industries, like the aerospace and nuclear industries, scrap metal is created as a part of the manufacturing process.
-It is up to scrap experts to put that leftover material to good use because it can be utilized in a number of important applications.
+It is up to scrap metal buyer experts to put that leftover material to good use because it can be utilized in a number of important applications.
 In addition to the aerospace and nuclear industries, they can also be essential for the automotive, computing, food processing, oil & gas and recreation industries.
 They are, in short, everywhere, and it’s the work of scrap metal experts that ensure they get to where they are needed most.

 Not Your Average Junkyard Scrap